swingbit/swingbit.github.io/duchess/pkg/README.md

 A simple chess engine.
 Because it's fun and because I needed an excuse to get accustomed to Rust.

+The `wasm` branch is playable online at https://swingbit.github.io/duchess/

 ## Status
 - Move generation:
   - (done) all standard moves, castling, promotion, check, checkmate, draw